githubteacher/mustached-octo-adventure/fcoMondro.md

 We will be adding to it as the day goes on, but for now this descrives enough.

 - My favorite programming language is C#\

 - I live 20 minutes away from the School of Telematics
+- I like Rock music
+- My favorite food is sushi
+- I was born in Tecoman, Colima
+- I don't like sports